 Chewing on the tooth should be avoided until you obtain the permanent restoration.
-Until a permanent restoration is placed, your tooth is at risk for fracture and decay.
-If your tooth fractures or decays, the root canal may need to be repeated at additional charge and the tooth may not be able to be restored at all.
+Until a permanent restoration is placed, your tooth is at risk for fracture.
+Failure to obtain the permanent restoration in a timely manner could result in reinfection or loss of the tooth.

 Medication should be taken as directed by Dr. Nerness.
 Most patients experience mild discomfort after root canal therapy.
 If you experience swelling or if your discomfort is not being controlled by the medication or is worsening after 3 days, please call the office or return for evaluation immediately.
 NOTE: Alcohol intake is not advised while taking medications.